 ...at least for this fragrance.

-However, when I tried it again after a couple of years, Rose Fraîche surprised me with fresh yet delicate pink petals I could have covered myself with.
+However, when I tested again after a couple of years, Rose Fraîche surprised me with fresh but delicate pink petals I could have covered myself with.
 What had happened to my nose?
-Anyway, I was happy to use it from spring to early summer as my morning refreshing cologne and never tiring of it.
+Anyway, I was happy to use it from spring to early summer as my morning refreshing cologne and never get tired of it.

 And then, all of a sudden, it shifted again.
-After I had even secured some backups, I noticed that it smelt very much the same as in the beginning, or even worse - fruit and citrus translating as a sticky sweet-sourness usurping the much appreciated fresh rose.
-Combined with the bitterness of woods, it created such an unpleasant, artificially sour staleness on my skin like that of a spoilt canned grapefruit to the extent causing nausea.
-The fragrance had not even turned since a new bottle had the same effect on me.
+After I even secured some backup bottles, I noticed that it smelt the same as in the beginning, or even worse - fruit and citrus translating as a sticky sweet-sourness usurping the much appreciated fresh rose.
+Combined with the bitterness of wood, it created such an unpleasant, artificially acidic staleness on my skin like that of a spoilt canned grapefruit to the extent of causing nausea.
+The fragrance had not even turned, as a new bottle had the same effect on me.

-Whichever factors were at play for this drastic change in perception - as much as I can tell from the time I actually had liked it, I do agree that Rose Fraîche delivers a fresh, pink rose much closer to peony.
-It has been likened to The Body Shop's Atlas Mountain Rose and Paul Smith; while I cannot comment on the latter, I do find the citrusy opening of Atlas Mountain Rose the only similarity to Rose Fraîche.
-The Body Shop version is more rounded and sweet in the base without any bitter sourness.
+Whatever factors were involved in this drastic change in perception - as much as I can tell from the time I actually liked it, I agree that Rose Fraîche delivers a fresh, pink rose that is much closer to peony.
+It has been likened to Atlas Mountain Rose by The Body Shop, and Paul Smith; I cannot comment on the latter, but I do find that the citrusy opening of Atlas Mountain Rose is the only similarity to Rose Fraîche.
+The Body Shop's rose is more rounded and sweeter in the base, without any bitter sourness.